Rodz3rd2/gulp-web-dev/README.md

 # Sponge (v3.6.0)

-## What is Sponge?
+## What is Sponge Rod?

-Sponge is a tool to minified your css and js files and optimize file size of images.
+Sponge Rod is a tool to minified your css and js files and optimize file size of images.

 ## Installation
  - Use `npm install --save-dev sponge` command in your terminal to install the dependency.